yallurium/supaquiz/README.md

 ## Development
 Supaquiz is a [Flutter](https://flutter.dev) app and supports Web, Android and iOS (desktop platforms should also be easy to support).
 If you have the Flutter SDK installed, you can run the app with `flutter run` or build the app with `flutter build`.

+**IMPORTANT**: Because of the "anonymous" login mechanism, email confirmations should be disabled.
+Otherwise the logged in user will not be able to read/write to the database and the game will not work.

 ## Deployment
 A GitHub Action is set up to build the project for the web platform when changes are pushed to the `main` branch, and publish the updated web app on [GitHub Pages](https://yallurium.github.io/supaquiz).